DropDemBits/turse-rs/notes/query related/VFS Interface.md

 Percent prefix expansion (e.g. paths starting with "%oot" or "%home") are an issue that the VFS needs to handle, since the compiler should not need to store what these prefixes expand to.

+### Path case sensitivity

+Windows, macOS, and Unix derivatives treat  treats paths as case-insensitive, while Linux is case-sensitive / case-blind.
+A real world example of this difference is the provided GUI library in "%oot/support/lib/GUI", which references a folder named "guiclass", but is actually named "GUIClass".

+#### Options for dealing with case sensitivity

+- Uniform behaviour
+  - Case insensitive
+  - Case sensitive (via ASCII case folding)
+- Per-OS behaviour
+  - Would need to warn about paths that don't match the case on the file system

 ### Path normalization

 `std::fs::canonicalize` currently canonicalizes paths in UNC form on Windows.